A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Introduction

+A remarkable characteristic of active nematics is the continuous proliferation and annihilation of topological defects in regions where the nematic orientational order is disrupted \cite{putzig2016instabilities, tan2019topological}.
+This can occur when the activity of the particles in the nematic is sufficiently high to give rise to a flow that deforms the nematic structure, resulting in the formation of defects.
 Topological defects take a variety of forms and are important for a number of reasons.
 Firstly, they can serve as a measure of the activity of the nematic, with a higher density of defects indicating a higher level of activity.
 Secondly, defects can act as sources or sinks for the flow of the nematic, influencing the overall flow patterns and dynamics of the system.
 Finally, defects can also affect the transport properties of the nematic, such as its viscosity or diffusivity, which can have important implications for the behavior of the nematic as a whole.
 Overall, the study of topological defects in active nematics is a rich and active area of research, with many interesting questions still remaining to be answered \cite{serra2023defect, ignes2023active, prost2015active, hagan2016emergent, bar2020self}.
-One important way to understand the defects is from the orientation fields of a given system.
-The orientation field in active nematics is crucial in detecting defects because it represents the local direction of motion of the active particles and provides a way to quantify the degree of orientational order in the material.
-Defects in active nematics are characterized by a breakdown in orientational order, so changes in the orientation field can be used to identify and track the motion of defects.
+One important way to understand the defects is from the director fields of a given system.
+The director field in active nematics is crucial in detecting defects because it represents the local direction of motion of the active particles and provides a way to quantify the degree of orientational order in the material.
+Defects in active nematics correspond to discontinuities in the orientational order; gradients in the magnitude and direction of the surrounding director field can be used to identify defects and track their motions.